 For example, we can create an invoice page in our Live App that displays the invoice date, number, and total, along with data from the connected customer - name, address, phone number, and more.
 You can learn more about this in the Optional Functionality section of this guide.

-See our guide Connect Related Data for more examples of how connections are leveraged to create powerful Knack apps.
+Tip: See our guide Connect Related Data for more examples of how connections are leveraged to create powerful Knack apps

 Use the guides above and your own project idea to start creating your app plan.
-You’ll use this plan to determine what objects and user roles you will need.
+You’ll use this plan to determine what tables and user roles you will need.

-Map Out Your Fields, Objects, and User Roles
+Mapping Out Your Fields, Tables, and User Roles

 Let’s say we want to create a project management application.
 In this app, we need to track a few things: